Supporting Multilingual Students

 - If you want students to refer to a page in a textbook or a particular handout, in addition to telling them what to look at, hold up the page or handout to the camera so that students can see it.

-- Before sending students off to do a task in a breakout room, it’s crucial to make sure that all students understand what they are expected to do.
+- Before sending students off to do a task in small unperson groups or a zoom breakout room, it’s crucial to make sure that all students understand what they are expected to do.
 When possible, give instructions verbally, in writing, with images, and also by demonstrating.
 Then check comprehension by asking students to demonstrate or explain what they need to do.

-- Do not move to the next slide without warning.
+- Offer transitions when moving to a new slide or topic.
 Students might need more time to read and process.
-Encourage them to let you know in the chat box if they need more time.
+Encourage them to let you know if they do.
+When online in Zoom, encourage them to use the chat box to signal their needs.

 - Make reading texts and, when possible, powerpoints that are dense with text available before the lesson rather than expecting students to read and process them in real time.

-- All students, and particularly those who are not native speakers, and particularly online, benefit from seeing a clear agenda for the lesson.
+- All students, and particularly English language learners, benefit from seeing a clear agenda for the lesson.
 Knowing what is going to happen next helps students follow when you move from one activity or concept to another.
-Start each sync lesson by showing and going over the agenda for the lesson.
+Start each lesson by showing and going over the agenda for the lesson.

 Links: